-In building Re Made Co., I recreate published reviews of the Best Made store and products, substituting “plunger” for “axe,” along with other minor, though significant, alterations to the original articles.
-The goal is that these fictional articles use the authoritative language of the mainstream media to critique their own failures: the glorifying of a group of white upper-middle-class men sharpening their axes, without any discussion of race, class, gender, and the cultural appropriation of labor.
+Re Made Co. recreates published reviews of the Best Made store and products, with minor substitutions, such as “plunger” for “axe.”
+These fictional articles use the authoritative language of the mainstream media to critique their own failures: the glorifying of a group of white upper-middle-class men sharpening their axes, without any discussion of race, class, gender, and the cultural appropriation of labor.
 These stories are available within the “Our Story” page of the Re Made website.

 RE MADE ADVENTURES

 Best Made has posted a series of “Adventures,” starring products such as the $188 Work Shirt.
 In their “Summer in Hoisingon, Kansas” adventure, Best Made photographed farmers and oil drillers, splattered in mud and oil, and dressed in the Work Shirt, alongside scenes of founder Peter Buchanan-Smith hanging out in local settings.
 To create the Re Made Co.
-“Adventure,” I worked with local farmers and well drillers in Hamilton County, Nebraska to collaboratively restage the Best Made Kansas Adventure in order to critique Best Made’s Plain State’s romanticism.
+“Adventure,” local farmers and well drillers in Hamilton County, Nebraska collaboratively restaged the Best Made Kansas Adventure in order to critique Best Made’s Plain State’s romanticism.